Updated: Feb 25

 4. Previous carrier may not release number even when the request was received.
 Some carriers don’t let you port just one number if you have an account with multiple lines.
 If this is the case make sure you find out your carriers policy.

 5. You cannot port an inactive number.
 If you have already cancelled your subscription with your previous carrier and the number is deactivated then you cannot port it to a new carrier.
-The number must be active at the time you request to port it.
+The number must be active at the time you request a port out.

 6. Some phone numbers are not portable.
 Before you decide to try and port your number, you must first find out if it is portable.
 Most carriers have a portability checker somewhere online that should tell you if it is possible.